CanExport SMEs - Applicant’s guide

 The program focuses on export marketing activities of existing products and services in foreign markets.
 Activities designed to attract investment or related to a company’s day to day operations in Canada are ineligible.
 Activities related to the development, production and distribution of new products and services are also ineligible.

 CanExport SMEs supports exploratory activities as well as activities that contribute toward a longer-term strategy for internationalization.
-Companies may opt for a multi-year project, or submit a new application to build upon a previous project.
-Including up to 5 international markets helps companies accelerate their growth and pursue a regional expansion strategy.
-The choice of 7 activity categories allows for a high degree of project customization.
+Each project can include up to 5 international markets to help companies accelerate their growth and pursue a regional expansion strategy.
+The choice of 8 activity categories allows for a high degree of project customization.

 The program is delivered by the Canadian Trade Commissioner Service (TCS), Global Affairs Canada, in partnership with the National Research Council of Canada Industrial Research Assistance Program (NRC IRAP).